stephank/surreal/README.md

 -----------------

 A copy of the Artistic License is included in `LICENSE`.
-This is the license that OpenUT has used during it's lifetime.
+This is the license that OpenUT has used during its lifetime.

 Because I could not find a license in the 432 source code release, with the exception of the vague guideline in the Help file, I have assumed that both